OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 Content Decisions

-As you build an analytics history, you’ll begin to notice your data is essentially writing your content calendar for you:
+Your analytics history is essentially writing your content calendar for you:

-• PPV with high unlock rates → your audience specifically values this content type
+- High PPV unlock rates → your audience specifically values this content type

-• Content types with consistently low engagement → reassess or discontinue
+- Consistently low engagement → reassess, reduce, or discontinue

 Pricing Decisions

-There’s a reason data-driven pricing outperforms intuitive pricing: your audience’s behavior tells you exactly what they value and what they’ll pay:
+Data-driven pricing outperforms intuitive pricing because your audience’s behavior tells you exactly what they value and what they’ll pay:

-• High unlock rates on PPV → you can increase prices without losing volume
+- High unlock rates on PPV → you can raise prices without losing volume

-• Subscribers churning after PPV-heavy periods → reduce PPV frequency
+- Subscribers churning after PPV-heavy periods → reduce PPV frequency, not prices

 Promotion Decisions

-You can let your promotion ROI data guide your platform and strategy allocation, can you not?
+Let your promotion ROI data guide platform and time allocation:

-• Do collaborations result in sustained subscriber growth or one-time spikes?
+- Do collaborations produce sustained growth or one-time spikes?

-• What type of promotional content converts visitors to subscribers most effectively?
+- What type of promotional content converts visitors to paid subscribers most effectively?

-• Is paid promotion cost-effective compared to organic?
+- Is paid promotion cost-effective compared to organic time investment?

-Build your revenue strategy based on what the data confirms works — not what you assume works.
+Build your strategy on what the data confirms works — not what feels like it should work.

 Common Analytics Mistakes